Hussey College Warri: History

 Hussey College was founded on 3 February 1947 as the first college in Warri by three Itsekiri personalities, Chief Ogbemi Newe Rewane, the late Ologbotsere of Warri, his brother Alfred Rewane and Chief Elliot Nekapenami Andrew Begho, the late Iserigho of Warri kingdom.
 Their aim was to establish a secondary school that would offer qualitative education to young men and women in Warri and beyond - Nigeria.

 The motive of the founding fathers was to redress the vacuum situation following the relocation of Warri College, the then Government Secondary School in the city to Ughelli as Government College, Ughelli in 1946 and the founding of Urhobo College in Effurun (outskirt of Warri) by Urhobo Progressive Union (UPU) in 1946.
 It became pertinent and urgent for the need of a secondary to be sited in Warri to fill in the vacuum.
 Chief O. N Rewane and Begho filled this vacuum with the founding of Hussey College in Warri through private entrepreneurship.

 The idea to establish a school was first mooted in 1935 by both men, then barely in their twenties, at the Government College, Ibadan where they were students.
 Rewane and Begho along with Mr V. A. Savages (B.A.
 Hons) did the spade work to ensure that the school became reality.
 At inception Rewane was treasurer, Begho the manager and Savage, the pioneer principal.
 They were educationists per excellence.

 Hussey College Warri, from inception became cosmopolitan with students' intake across the length and breadth of Nigeria.
 It was a college of both academic and athletic excellence and the breeding ground of future leaders in various department of national life.
 Hussey College has established itself as the most distinguish and credible secondary school in Warri and Nigeria in general.

-School Anthem

-Hussey College Anthem sums up the ideals of the founding fathers of the school.